Translation invariant diagonal frame decomposition of inverse problems and their regularization: Application: stable differentiation

-Note the we made the restriction in Theorem \ref{thm:DFDii} to compactly supported wavelets in order to avoid technical difficulties and to focus on the main ideas.
-Similar results can clearly be derived under weaker assumptions guaranteeing that $ 2\pi \asymp \sum_{\la\in \La} \abs{(2^{-j} \om) \cdot \hat u(2^{-j} \om)}^2$.
+Note that we made the restriction in Theorem \ref{thm:DFDii} to compactly supported wavelets in order to avoid technical difficulties and to focus on the main ideas.
+Similar results can be derived under weaker assumptions guaranteeing that $ 2\pi \asymp \sum_{\la\in \La} \abs{(2^{-j} \om) \cdot \hat u(2^{-j} \om)}^2$.
+Further note that such results can be extended to derivatives and related operators in higher dimension wich for example, is important for edge detection of images \cite{goeppel2022feature}.
+Such a derivation is however beyond the scope of this paper.